oasci/metalflare/study/dissemination/reports/sims/README.md

 Differences between reduced and oxidized states are indicative of the canonical roGFP2 atomistic mechanism.
 If we observe similar differences between reduced and copper states, this would suggest a similar mechanism as the oxidized state; however, deviations between oxidized and copper would suggest a separate mechanism.

-The figure below shows most of the relevant residues involved in the cysteine sensor and florescent mechanism.
+The figure below shows relevant residues involved in our analysis.

 <figure markdown>
 ![](../../../figures/h-background/h009-rogfp2-sims/relevant-reduced.png){ width=700 }
 </figure>

-!!! warning
-    Our simulations use residue numbers that are two less than the canonical sequence.
-    For example, Cys145 in our simulations is Cys147 in all of our results and discussions.

 ## Backbone